YANG LOR

 ABOUT

-Born in a refugee camp in Thailand to Hmong parents who fled persecution in Laos in the aftermath of the Vietnam War, I am one of ten children my family and I am the first person in my family to attend college.
-I obtained my B.A. in sociology with a minor in Asian American Studies from Stanford University and my M.A. in sociology from UC Berkeley.
+Born in a refugee camp in Thailand to Hmong parents who fled persecution in Laos in the aftermath of the Vietnam War, I am one of ten children and the first person in my family to attend college.
+I received my B.A. in Sociology with a minor in Asian American Studies from Stanford University and my M.A. in Sociology from the University of California, Berkeley.

-My teaching and research interests span a range of topics, including education, stratification, Hmong Americans, race and ethnicity, and political participation.
-I have published peer-reviewed papers on the political participation of immigrants, the educational experiences of low-income immigrant youths, and social class differences in where high-achieving students apply to college.
-Throughout my career, I have taught at UC Berkeley, UC Davis, Sacramento State University, and the University of the Pacific.
+My teaching and research interests span a range of topics, including education, social stratification, Hmong Americans, race and ethnicity, and political participation.
+I have published peer-reviewed research on immigrant political participation, the educational experiences of low-income immigrant youth, and social class differences in college application patterns among high-achieving students.
+Throughout my career, I have taught sociology courses at the University of California, Berkeley; the University of California, Davis; the University of the Pacific; and the University of California, Merced, as well as Asian American Studies courses at California State University, Sacramento.

 PUBLICATIONS